 This post will help you determine your website's main navigation by:

 We think this process is not only helpful after you've kicked off the website process, but even as early as when writing a website design RFP for your new project.
 If you're looking for someone to help you think through the main navigation strategy for your website, feel free to reach out and we would be excited to have a conversation about what makes the most sense for your organization.

 A website’s navigation structure should clearly lay out:

 Before putting together your site map, you'll want to lay out the answers to those questions since they will largely guide how you’ll want to set up your site’s structure and main navigation in particular.

 What an organization offers will vary from one industry to the next, but will likely be the easiest of the three questions to answer.
-For a nonprofit organization website, it could be the organization’s mission or programs, for a law firm website, it could be the firm’s practice areas and capabilities and for a product-focused company, it would be selling that product.
+For a nonprofit website design, it could be the organization’s mission or programs, for a law firm website design, it could be the firm’s practice areas and capabilities and for a product-focused company, it would be selling that product.

 Why visitors should take the next step with you is the question that will likely necessitate the most thought as there could be many different reasons why a user should choose you, but your website needs to prioritize the most important and compelling reasons.

 How visitors can take the next step will establish the call(s) to action that your website should showcase.
 Whether that’s contacting you, donating, volunteering, purchasing a product or signing up to receive email updates, a key focus of the structure of the website will be presenting the next action users can take clearly and conveniently.